vizdata-f21/project-1-mr_palmer_s_penguins/README.md

 <img src="README_files/figure-gfm/winter-animation-1.gif" width="80%" />

+To look at these economic trends over a longer period of time, we animate our winter GDP plot from the 1950s onward.

 ### Discussion

-After plotting the 10 most successful Summer Olympic countries in history, it is clear that the USA has a wide lead over the USSR, which is in second place, and other countries behind them, including Great Britain, Germany, France, and Italy.
-The United States, as seen in the visualization, has won over 5,000 Summer Olympic medals, while the USSR has won just over 2,000, Britain a similar amount, and we can see a steady decline after that.
-We can assume that the USSR’s grasp on second place total medals will soon be overtaken as they have split into many smaller countries and Russia, and can no longer win medals under the USSR title.
-Because of this and the wide gap between first and second place, we decided to examine the data to see which sports contributed most to the success of the Americans.
-After examining the data and grouping the USA’s medals by sport, it was clear that the two most successful American Summer Olympic sports were swimming and athletics.
+After plotting the 10 most successful summer Olympic countries in history, it is clear that the USA has a wide lead over the USSR, which is in second place, and other countries behind them, including Great Britain, Germany, France, and Italy.
+The United States, as seen in the visualization, has won over 5,000 summer Olympic medals, while the USSR has won just over 2,000.
+Britain has earned a similar amount, and we can see a steady decline after that.
+Because of the wide gap between first and second place, we decided to examine the data to see which sports contributed most to the success of the Americans.
+After examining the data and grouping the USA’s medals by sport, we found that the two most successful American summer Olympic sports were swimming and athletics.

-The immense contribution of swimming and athletics to American Summer Olympic success makes sense as these two sports consist of many events with lots of medals up for grabs, as compared to a sport like basketball in which only one medal can be one at each Summer Olympics.
-We wanted to now examine the success of the USA in these two sports, swimming and athletics, and see if it has changed over time.
-After grouping USA’s Summer Olympic data by sport and year, we filter for swimming and athletic data to see how the Americans have fared in these two sports over time, compared to each other.
-The plot shows that from the first Olympic games until the 1960 games, the USA won more athletic medals than swimming medals at every occurrence of the Summer Olympics.
-But, starting in 1960, The number of medals won by the USA in swimming overtook the same number for athletics, and since then, the United States has won more swimming than athletic medals at every Olympic games.
-The data is missing values for 1940 and 1944 because of World War II, and for 1980 because of the worldwide boycott of the Russian Olympic games.
-The trend seen is very interesting, as we can see that in the late 20th century, there was a small gap between the number of medals won in swimming and athletics, but starting in 1996 and continuing through the turn of the century, the gap started to widen.
-This could be because of a multitude of reasons, including more USA swimming development or the addition of more swimming events.
+The immense contribution of swimming and athletics to American summer Olympic success feels intuitive, as these two sports consist of a myriad of events with many medals up for grabs, whereas sports like basketball offer only a few medal opportunities at each summer Olympics.
+When we examine how the USA accumulated successes in these sports over time, we find that until the 1960 games, the USA won more athletic medals than swimming medals at every occurrence of the summer Olympics.
+But, starting in 1960, the USA medal count in swimming overtook athletics, and since then, the United States has won more swimming than athletic medals at every Olympic games.
+The data is missing values for 1940 and 1944 because of World War II and for 1980 because of the worldwide boycott of the Russian Olympic games.
+We found this observed trend interesting because in the late 20th century, there was a small gap between the number of medals won in swimming and athletics, but starting in 1996 and continuing through the turn of the century, the gap started to widen.
+This could be because of a multitude of reasons, including more development of Team USA swimming and coaching and more young athletes interested and with entryway into the sport, or the addition of more swimming events.
 In the last three Olympics for which we have data, we can see that the gap between the two sports stays relatively steady but success in both is on the rise.

+Our visualizations of economic indicators against Olympic success reveal both an association we expected and some meaningful outliers we did not predict.
+In the recent winter Olympics (since 2002), all of the countries with over 30 medal wins per games had a GDP per capita of over 30,000 USD, with the exception of Russia.
+It seems that perhaps Russia’s strong cultural history in winter sports like figure skating, their legacy of coaches and athletes that transformed the sport, speaks stronger than nationwide production and wealth.
+When we take the long view, Russia emerges as a high medal winner much earlier on, before the association of high GDP per capita with high medal counts for countries such as the US arises.
+This further testifies to the powerful history of winter sports in what is now Russia.
+And in the summer games, another country with GDP per capita under 30,000 USD shows outstanding performance – China.
+China’s significantly stronger showing in the summer Olympics than the winter games has left a mark in the 2000s.
+During this period, China’s performance as a nation peaked on its home turf, at the 2008 Beijing games.
+The Olympics offer nations a significant opportunity to present a positive image of themselves internationally, and it appears that despite economic trends, China has taken full advantage of that chance to demonstrate their power.

 ## Presentation